thacherT1D/webdevstuff/Automated_Testing/JavaScript_Testing_Basics_with_Mocha_and_Chai.desc.md

 ## What is Test Driven Development (TDD)?

 Up until now, we have focused on developing software with very little structure or process.
 This can be loosely termed as *development driven development*.
 This means that we developed code for the sake of developing code.
 Another process of development is called *test driven development*.
-It's described in 5 steps.
+It's described in 4 steps.

+Given a requirement,

 1. Add a test.
 1. Run all tests to ensure new test fails.
 1. Write the code.
+Refactor if needed.
 1. Run tests.
-1. Refactor code

 and repeat.

 ## TDD Example: An Editor

 As an example, let's work on building an editor.
-Here's the following requirements:
+Let's say your manager has come in with the following requirements:

 > We would like to provide a module that represents an editor.
-This editor has three methods: `toString`, `write`, and `clear`.
-The `toString` method does not take any parameters and produces a string which is everything that has been written.
-The `write` method, takes in a string and does nothing.
-It writes to an editor.
-The `clear` method will empty everything that has been written by the editor.
+This editor has three functions: `displayString`, `write`, and `clear`.
+The `displayString` function does not take any parameters and produces a string which is everything that has been written to the editor.
+The `write` method, takes in a string and returns nothing.
+It writes to the editor as a side effect.
+The `clear` method will empty everything that has been written to the editor.

-Let's write a tests for the `write` and the `toString` method.
+Let's write a tests for the `write` and the `displayString` method.
 Create a new project named `editor`.

 ```sh
 $ mkdir editor